worflor/woflo-petsplus-mod/README.md

   - "Guardian of the Grrr-laxy" [ Witness a pet's *Protective Mood* at its most intense for the first time ]
 - **Mood Transitions:**
   - "Restless, Sit, Glow" [ Witness a pet's *Restless Mood* transition to Happy ]
-  - "are you mad at me..?" [ Witness a pet's *Angry Mood* cooldown ]
+  - "are you mad at me..?" [ Witness a pet's *Angry Mood* at it's most intense for the first time ]

 ### Mystical Connections 💜
-- "I love you and me" [ Share the hidden stargazing moment with your bonded pet ]
+- "I love you and me" [ Share a stargazing moment with your bonded pet ]
 - "Noo, Luna!" [ Utilize the *Dream's Escape* ability once ]
 - "At what cost..." [ Utilize the *Dream's Escape* ability twice ]
 - "Heartless, but Alive." [ Utilize the *Dream's Escape* ability thrice ]